 True.
 This computational process which derives

-Any way, this is a special kind of evaluation.
-It may be partial evaluation, supercompilation, or some sort of static analysis, whatever you call it.
+Anyway, this is a special kind of evaluation.
+It may be called partial evaluation, supercompilation, or some sort of static analysis, whatever you call it.
 It can also take human inputs interactively, as long as it is semantic-preserving — it returns

 True whenever an actual interpreter would return

 True.
-But it is a lot more efficient, because unlike a normal interpreter, it takes shortcuts (e.g. induction hypotheses).
-If it thus evaluates to
+But it is a lot more efficient because unlike normal interpreters, it takes shortcuts (induction hypotheses).
+If the program thus evaluates to

 fun (n' : nat) (IHn' : n' + 0 = n') => ...